riskybacon/lofi-ai/README.md

 *Basic Operations*: Matrix operations like addition, multiplication, transpose, and elementwise transformations.

-*Broadcasting*: Row and column vectors can be broadcast match the dimensions of other matrices.
+*Broadcasting*: Row and column vectors can be broadcast to match the dimensions of other matrices.

 *Autograd*: Backward pass differentiation is performed automatically, with the